How to spot non-compliant bedroom windows during showings and protect your investment before you make an offer.

 Your Options as a Buyer

-Request the seller correct the issue before closing
+Request that the seller correct the violation before closing

 Negotiate a price reduction